-NUMBER OF PLAYERS: 4-8 players
+NUMBER OF PLAYERS: 4 to 8 players

-TYPE OF GAME: (Skill) Drinking Card Game
+TYPE OF GAME: Drinking game

-INTRODUCTION TO RIDE THE BUS
+OVERVIEW OF RIDE THE BUS

 The dealer may be chosen randomly.
 Or, to start the game in the spirit of drinking, a chugging contest is in order.
 All active players chug a beer in unison, the player to finish last (or first) is the dealer.

 Don’t like beer?
 Here’s a list of some other great drinks for this game.